 Unfortunately, it is unlikely that you could sue your neighbor after your home is sold to recover the difference between your home's anticipated and actual value.
 Let's examine some of the possibilities.

-First of all, it's not clear that your neighbor has actually violated any legal duties he owes to you.
-A legal duty is an obligation that one person has to another.
-A violation of such a duty can give rise to civil liability.
+First of all, it's not clear that your neighbor has actually violated any legal duties owed to you.
+A legal duty is an obligation that one person has to another, the violation of which can give rise to civil liability.
 For example, your neighbor has a legally implied duty not to build a playground on his property filled with spikey metal rods if there are children in the area, because such an attractive nuisance would likely result in those children getting hurt.
 But your neighbor has no legal duty to paint his house or keep up his lawn, even if his failure to do so makes the neighborhood look worse.

-Your better remedy here may be to wait to sell your home and take steps to get your neighbor to clean up his property as much as possible.
-You might not be able to do much about the illegal activity, but perhaps if you approached him and offered to pay to have his house painted and the old cars removed, that investment would pay for itself.
+Another possible remedy here is to wait to sell your home and take steps to get your neighbor to clean up the property as much as possible.
+You might not be able to do much about the illegal activity, but perhaps if offered to pay to have his house painted and the old cars removed, that investment would pay for itself.
 That is, you might invest $15,000 into fixing up your neighbor's home and increase your own home's value by significantly more than that.
 Your neighbor might even be willing to split the costs of such repairs, since they would ultimately benefit him long after you left the neighborhood.